-He pursued me then disappeared – What does that mean?
-Why would a guy act so into me then stop and ghost me?
-Here are five possible reasons he pulled away.
+He pursued me then disappeared.
+Why would a guy act so into me then just stop and ghost me?
+Here are 5 possible reasons he pulled away.

 7 Reasons Why a Guy Acts Interested Then Backs Off